rl1987/trickster.dev/tricksterblog/content/post/sending-mass-dms-on-reddit-through-api.md

 object that PRAW fills from the HTTP headers.
 This turned out to be unnecessary for our use case, as we have much tighter rate limits for DM'ing people than the "official" Reddit rate limit of 30 requests per minute.

-I managed to get this stuff working, but wasn't able to growth hack my way to wealth as Reddit suspended the account for 3 days.
-However it does seem to work more or less fine on a sufficiently small scale, as long as the account is pre-warmed and has some karma.
+I managed to get this stuff working but wasn't able to growth hack my way to wealth as Reddit suspended the account for 3 days.
+However, it does seem to work more or less fine on a sufficiently small scale, as long as the account is pre-warmed and has some karma.
 API requests to send messages were instantly rejected on the freshly created account.